TheGgito/SimpleDiscordAutoVCBot/README.md

 This is a Discord bot designed to easily and fast create temporary voice channals for your discord server.

 ## How it works!
-Just simply create a voice channal that hast the text "create" in it and your done.
+Just simply create a voice channal that has the text "create" in it and your done.
 Example: "Create-GermanVC", "Englisch-Create", ....

 ## Features